myneur/HeartRateRunner/README.md

 ===============================================

 ## Special thanks
-* To Roelof Koelewijn
-* Thank you for sharing your code showing hr zones as open source on https://github.com/roelofk/HeartRateRunner [Garmin App Store](https://apps.garmin.com/nl-NL/apps/cb7742e6-1914-490f-b581-fa41ad863b72) as a base for this app
+* To Roelof Koelewijn: Thank you for sharing your [code showing hr zones](https://github.com/roelofk/HeartRateRunner) [Garmin App Store](https://apps.garmin.com/nl-NL/apps/cb7742e6-1914-490f-b581-fa41ad863b72) as a base for this app

 ===============================================